 (Except for modeling, I did a lot of modeling for the brand.
 This was our homepage image on launch day.)

 I was talking a lot with Israel Martinez at the time (my last name wasn't Martinez then).
 He was fascinated with my entrepreneurial ambition and told me things like, "you're beautiful in every way."
-When he asked me on an official date the next time I flew into New York, I was so excited, but also scared.
-I knew we were falling in love, and I would move back to NYC sooner than I planned.
+We were falling in love, and I would move back to NYC sooner than I planned.
 After all, I wasn't taking a salary and living away from home requires money.
 I did it.
 Going back to New York, I was fortunate to rent a 60 sq feet room for less than $500/month in Astoria.
 Back in Iowa, my mom took over shipping the orders for me.
 Moms are the best.
 She faithfully drove to the post office for years to come.
-We've since outgrown that basement.

 April 2011: Connecting to Nepal

-I toured Virginia Beach, VA to put on a fashion show with the IJM student chapter at Regent.
+I toured Virginia Beach, VA to put on an Elegantees fashion show with the IJM student chapter at Regent.
 While there, the students introduced me to a man from Nepal named Ramesh Sapkota.
 He spoke about the anti-trafficking work he's been doing for 20+ years.
 At the time, his organization was rescuing over 20,000 women and children out of trafficking each year in Nepal and India.
 I wanted to tell him, "Ramesh, when my business starts making a profit, I want to donate to you."
 But before I spoke, Ramesh shared a vision to transform Nepal by reducing poverty.
 It's the primary reason trafficking happens in the first place.
 He had determination to open a sewing facility, and that filled me with awe.
 For the first time, I felt a connection the people over products.
 I realized that fair-wage employment is more beneficial in the long run in fighting trafficking than gifting money in a charitable way.
 It redirected my business dream to focus on providing economic opportunities.